 The magnificent sword that Link wields through the second half of most of his games.
+The Master Sword is the only weapon that can fully vanquish Ganondorf.
 Abilities include firing energy when Link is at full health , and allowing the user to travel through time (Ocarina of Time).
 It is also referred to as the Sword of Time.

 The Hero's Shield